I ran across another description (prescription?) for the minimalist web today:

 mnmlist notes “Here’s what a minimalist website should leave out…tags…”

 I do have tags, but I’ve struggled with them.
 After reading mnmlist, I’m considering removing them.
-They actually take significant time to maintain, and I’m not sure there doing any good for anybody.
+They actually take significant time to maintain, and I’m not sure they're doing any good for anybody.
 I’ll probably plumb the logs later and see if anyone (other than bots) is actually using them.

 dates